highchair/artinruins-com/_property/116-waterman-st-pvd.md

 "This business about monitoring the noise is nothing but smoke and mirrors," Anthony said.

-She said complaints about owner Walter Bronhard's other properties have gone unaddressed. […]
+She said complaints about owner [Walter Bronhard]({% link designer/walter-bronhard.html %})’s other properties have gone unaddressed. […]

 In all, seven people spoke against the proposal and two people submitted letters against it.